ansys/pymechanical-stubs/README.rst

         git clone https://github.com/ansys/pymechanical-stubs.git

-3. Run stub_generator/create_files.py to generate the stubs from Mechanical 241.
+3. Run stub_generator/create_files.py to generate the stubs from Mechanical 2024 R1.

    .. code:: bash

        python stub_generator/create_files.py

    .. note::

        There may be an Unhandled Exception when the stubs are done running.
        If the message, "Done creating all Mechanical stubs" appears, proceed to the next step.

-4. Next, create a virtual environment and activate it:
+4. Next, create and activate a virtual environment:

    .. code:: bash